9 Neural Networks

 Imagine you are on a hill and want to get to the valley below (reach the lowest point (the minimum loss)).

-- The gradient is the direction the hill is steepest.
+- The gradient is the direction going up the hill is steepest.

 - If you step in the opposite direction of the gradient, you’re going downhill and finding the better set of weights and bias that will give you a lower error.